Can Flipping Shein’s Algorithm Fix Fashion’s Problems?

 Let’s Start With the Truth: Ghana is absorbing the cost of other people’s fashion fantasies.

 Every week, hundreds of tons of used clothes arrive at the Port of Tema.
 They come sorted, bundled, and branded as "donations," but 40% of the clothing is unsellable waste.
-This is not just a textile problem.
-It’s a supply chain of externalised costs, dumping environmental, economic, and psychological burdens onto countries like Ghana.
-As Tara Zhang writes in her Human Rights Research (2024) article: “We’re not just a case study in waste colonialism.
-We’re the cautionary tale of what happens when style is built on speed, and speed is built on someone else’s land, labour, and landfill”.
+This is a supply chain problem of externalised cost.
+Dumping environmental, economic, and psychological burdens onto countries like Ghana.

 I don't intend this piece as an exposé.
 It's a blueprint.
 A third lane.
 One that isn't a finger-wag at fast fashion or a nostalgia trip about pre-colonial textiles, but a strategic, clear-headed call to action for anyone serious about redesigning fashion's future.

-Here’s what to stop.
-Here’s what to build.
-Here’s who should pay.
-And here’s how Ghana—and the Global South—can help set the rules of the game.
+Here's what to stop.
+Here's what to build.
+Here's who should pay.
+And here's how Ghana, and the Global South can help set the rules of the game.

 DESIGN: IF IT’S BROKEN FROM THE BEGINNING, REPAIR WON’T SAVE IT

-This is where we begin: upstream.
 If we want to fix fashion, we have to fix what gets produced, how it gets made, and why it was made in the first place.

-Overproduction drops.
+Do those upstream choices at scale, and suddenly, overproduction drops.
 Design meets reality.
 Circularity becomes real infrastructure.

-TRENDS & BEHAVIOR: TASTE IS POLICY
+TRENDS & BEHAVIOUR: TASTE IS POLICY

-Let’s get honest.
-People don’t change their behaviour because they were told to.
+This is because people don't change their behaviour because they were told to.
 They change because something cooler, smarter, or more rewarding comes along.
 Worry not, activists.
 It is not a moral failure, just a matter of sociology.

 Blumer (1969) said it best: "Fashion is a creator of social order.
 Not a mirror of individual taste, but a collective script."

 What does this mean?
 Building fashion sustainability and local appetite for circular designs is a marketing problem as much as a manufacturing one.
 TikTok challenges, Sunday best, and streetwear drops—they can all serve as taste-shifting levers.
-If we reposition reuse as the default, repair as a flex, and rework as art, we don’t need guilt trips.
+The opportunity is clear.
+If we reposition reuse as the default, repair as a flex, and rework as art, we don't need guilt trips.
 We need good stylists and business folk ready to get to work.

 MARKET MODELS: BUILDING INDUSTRY FROM THE WASTE STREAM UP